Movers warned about former Henrico Police Officer charged with murders

 Police later found Diane Crowder and 35-year-old Carrie Szaksz, of Mechanicsville, dead in the home.

-Szaksz is Diane Crowder's daughter and was also helping her mother move out of Robert Crowder's home to leave an abusive situation, according to her family.
+Szaksz is Diane Crowder's daughter and was also helping her mother move out of Richard Crowder's home to leave an abusive situation, according to her family.

 “She said, 'I just want to have some peace.
 I want to have a peaceful life,” Diane's aunt Judy Pulley said.